CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course3/module2.md

 The IBM X-Force Threat Intelligence Index, an annual report created through extensive analysis of security events, provides insights into the current cybersecurity landscape.
 The report tracks changes, analyzes security trends and patterns, identifies emerging threats and vulnerabilities, and provides strategic guidance to help organizations strengthen their security posture and defend against cyberattacks.

 The IBM X-ForceThreat Intelligence Index 2024 is based on insights and observations from examining over 150 billion security events per day in over 130 countries.
 In this activity, you will research and review the IBM X-Force Threat Intelligence Index 2024 to gain insights into cybersecurity trends and the threat landscape.

+## How to Prevent Malware Attacks
+- There are seven ways to prevent malware attacks.
+- Update OS and software
+- Install a trusted antivirus
+- Ensure password security
+- Exercise caution with emails
+- Exercise caution with downloads
+- Back up data
+- Educate users
+Organizations can prevent large-scale attacks by implementing an e-mail gateway and training users.